╌>

 Professor Guide

-8 Tacos!
-7 hours ago
+8 Tacos! one month ago

 “any school pushing critical race theory, transgender insanity, and other inappropriate racial, sexual or political content on our children.”